Where We Are At

 So assuming that your like me and just starting with zero, here is my recipe for you.

-1) Setup a personal social network page of yourself.
+1) Setup a personal social network page of yourself (not your company).
 Your profile would indicate that you are somebody who is creating something new.
 Interact with others and promote what you are doing.
 These people will become your Stage 1 Followers.

 2) Release an IP that meets a market need.
 If you release an IP that falls flat, you need to go back to the drawing board to either pivot it or start over something new.
 Reach out to your Stage 1 audience to tell them about the IP.